tguelcan/getit_core/README.md

 # 🍰 getit_core 101

+In order to use the endpoints you need to:

+1. Create an account
+2. Login with your account
+3. Use the jwt token when making requests!

+To see all the API endpoints, take a look at our [API docs](API.md)

 Use the API to display information on who needs what in your local area.
 The simplest use-case is a GET Request that takes your postal code as a parameters.

 ```bash